 The performance of the Oberammergau Passion Play dates back nearly 400 years to 1633, when the town of Oberammergau was in the throes of the bubonic plague.
 Villagers got together and made a vow to God that if He would remove the plague, they would produce a play regularly, in perpetuity, depicting the last week of Jesus’ life, including his crucifixion and resurrection, which is commonly known as the Passion of Christ.
 The plague did subside, and the villagers kept their promise.
 The first play was performed in 1634, and eventually, it became an event performed every 10th year for five months, between May and early October.
-The next summer of performances is in 2020!
+The next summer of performances is in 2022!

 The play takes place in the afternoon and evening.
 It’s an outstanding performance conducted by the villagers themselves.
 There are no professional actors in the play.
-All actors must be residents and rigid qualifications for residency are religiously enforced.
+All actors must be residents and rigid qualifications for residency are rigorously enforced.
 For example, actors must have resided in Oberammergau for 20 years, but can shorten that requirement to 10 years by marrying a true local.

 - All land travel by motorcoach as outlined